mblockelet/opentezos/docs/tezos-basics/liquid-proof-of-stake.md

 The needed quantity of tezs to bake or endorse is a useful parameter.
 Increase it to discourage Sybil attack or 51% attack, decrease it to coordinate cartels or coalitions dissolutions.

-A validator needs 8,000ꜩ (one "*roll*") to take part in the consensus (soon to be lowered to 2,000ꜩ [[11]](/tezos-basics/liquid-proof-of-stake#references)).
+A validator needs 6,000ꜩ (one "*roll*") to take part in the consensus (soon to be lowered to 2,000ꜩ [[11]](/tezos-basics/liquid-proof-of-stake#references)).
 However, as in DPoS, the reward probability is still proportional to the invested amount.
 The baking time has cycles, and the tokens are still frozen as bonds during this process.

 ### Consensus mechanism
 #### Roll
-A roll represents 8,000ꜩ delegated to a given private key.
+A roll represents 6,000ꜩ delegated to a given private key.
 So, the more rolls someone has, the higher the chance to bake the next block.
 If 10 rolls are active, and a baker owns $\frac{2}{10}$ of these rolls, he has a 20% chance of being selected.
-Note that 8,000ꜩ or 15,999ꜩ stakeholders have the same probability of baking.

 Baking rights are called priorities and given in turns.
 For example, if 10 rolls were active, the protocol could randomly select a priority list as follows: